highgateschool/cyber-centurion/README.md

 BASH knows how to autocomplete most (but not all) commands.
 This means that if you are not sure what to do then pressing tab will often give you a good hint.
 Be careful though.
 Typing the letter "a" then hitting tab will then get BASH to list _all commands_ that begin with the letter "a".

 Other useful tricks:
-- ctrl+P runs the last command again
+- Ctrl+P runs the last command again
-- ctrl+D drops (logs out) from the current logged-in user - so will often close the window
+- Ctrl+D drops (logs out) from the current logged-in user - so will often close the window
-- ctrl+L clears the screen
+- Ctrl+L clears the screen

 ## Getting around on the command line